How did you make it to the Netherlands?

-It meant adapting to living in the countryside and to life with the two of us.
+It meant adapting to living in a new country and to life in two.
 None of us had had this experience of living together.
-My husband was a big support for me, helping me out with what I needed to do to learn Dutch fast, learn to bike so as I would adapt to the Dutch lifestyle.
+My husband was a big support for me, helping me out with what I needed to do to learn Dutch fast; he also bought me a bike so as I would adapt to the Dutch lifestyle.
 He did all he could.

 We had to get more familiar with each other, mutually adapt; we were two people with strong personalities, both born in April.

 From the first moment we decided to get married, I expressed my wish to have a job.
 My husband understood this very well and he said: “Well, my dear, no matter whether you have the luck to find a job here related to what you know or not, I’ll always be there for you.”
 A very positive attitude that helped me guide my career in psychology.

 My luck was that I started this new life in a university city, in Leiden.
 If I had been in Heiloo (current residence), it would have been, for sure, more challenging and my progress would have been different.